tbbui-732/ri/docs/README.md

 customizing their configurations.

-Ri's goal is to have a suite of development tools from modern text editors straight from the get-go, no need for plugins.
+Ri's goal is to have a suite of development tools from modern text editors straight from the get-go (see "Ideas" for specifics).

 ## Ideas (to eventually implement)
 - Utilize key-bindings from VS code's vim package